 - If my company can reasonably accommodate their family’s needs, we would like the opportunity to make it right.

 Not every situation will end so easily or nicely, but the idea is to stop and truly think about how you want to respond.
 What is the real message you want to give out about your business and how you handle things when bumps happen?
-You ALWAYS have a choice in how to respond.
-When things go wrong, what can you do to make it RIGHT?
+You always have a choice in how to respond.
+When things go wrong, what can you do to make it right?